What Does It Mean To Be a Friends School?

 Meeting for Worship

-Meeting for Worship is held on Friday mornings throughout the school year, and is the center of Quaker life at NGFS.
+Meeting for Worship is held on Friday mornings throughout the school year.
 Meetings are “semi-programmed” with a message being delivered by a teacher or a class of students.
 This message normally speaks of upholding values of honesty, caring, community, or other Quaker values.
 This is followed by silence, or open worship, where all present have an opportunity to reflect on the message in his or her own way.

 During the silence, anyone—adult or child—may feel inspired to speak out of the silence.
 After the person speaks the message, the silence resumes.
 Such messages may be offered several times during a Meeting for Worship, or the whole period of worship may be silent.
 Someone will signal the close of worship by shaking hands with another person, and then everyone shakes hands with those seated nearby.